 Candidates feel that this process became impersonal.
-After the interviews they don’t know what was the reason for rejection.
-If it was a robot, programme or a member of HR.
+After the interviews, they don’t know what was the reason for the rejection.
+If it was a robot, program, or a member of HR.

 But what are the advantages of having AI-programme for the companies?
 Or for the candidates?

 Big firms spend a lot of time in the recruiting processes trying to find the perfect candidate.
 They need to see a great volumen of job resumes and CVs.
 They need to hire more HR members to do that job.
 AI-programmes are designed to solve the efficiency problems because no human can see the same amount of CVs that the robot can´t see.

 So the first and really important advantage for the companies is efficiency.
 But what do we lose?
 We lose the human, emotional part.
 Because all of us know or maybe been in a situation where sometimes choosing a perfect person is not only the CV and that education, professional skills, and experience match the job description that we have but at the same time, it’s another feeling that we can´t explain we sense that this person is a perfect fit for the company.